 Jo’s Bunion Surgery

-This is the subject of a Jo’s bunion surgery experience.
-She is an ex-nurse (the photo was not of her but from a stock picture).
+This is the subject of Jo’s bunion surgery experience.
+She is an ex-nurse.
 Jo understood the importance of good foot health and describes her patient journey.
-This was the first post that I decided to record for my patients when I started my then new website back in 2013.
+This was the first post I decided to record for my patients when I started my then-new website in 2013.
 Unhurried consultations are important and should allow time for questions.
 The use of comprehensive factsheets offered her the pros and cons.
-It is important to consider any negative aspects of treatment before taking the step toward treatment but as far as surgery goes, no encounter can be assured.
+It is important to consider any negative aspects of treatment before taking the step toward treatment, but as far as surgery goes, no encounter can be assured.

 I have suffered from a bunion for approximately 15 years.
 More recently I have asked various medical people, including an orthopaedic surgeon for advice.
 Nothing constructive was offered so I limped on, walking on the outside of my affected leg and suffering pain in the knee on that side as well.
 As a walker, enjoying 1 to 2 hours walk daily, I became worried as to what I was going to do.
 In the past 5 years I have had 2 hip replacements and I want to preserve them for as long as possible.
 You suddenly realise how important your feet are!
 Then a friend recommended a podiatrist.